March 29, 2021

 By accessing this link, you will be leaving Risk Strategies website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Strategies website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Strategies.

-The headline on this article probably strikes you as out of touch with the current state of the cyber marketplace.
-Both the frequency and severity of cyber related claims are multiplying exponentially.
-For example, In the past three years the average ransomware claim has increased from $50,000 to over $500,000.
-Also, it is now projected that 90% of US companies will have experienced a cyber related event by the end of 2022.
+The headline of this article probably strikes you as out of touch with the current state of the cyber marketplace.
+Both the frequency and severity of cyber-related claims are multiplying.
+Also, ransomware claims continue to escalate, and it’s estimated that 90% of US companies experienced a cyber-related event by the end of 2022.

-As you can imagine, the rise in both frequency and severity of incidents has created tremendous pressure on carriers offering Cyber coverages.
-That pressure is compelling carriers to increase pricing, reduce coverage limits, remove cyber sub-limits from non-cyber policies and pushing more risk on insureds in the form of higher retentions.
-So, if all this is happening then why in the world would we say, “don’t buy Cyber coverage”?
+As you can imagine, the rise in both frequency and severity of incidents has created tremendous pressure on carriers offering cyber coverages.
+That pressure is compelling carriers to increase pricing, reduce coverage limits, remove cyber sub-limits from non-cyber policies, and push more risk on insureds in the form of higher retentions.
+So, if all this is happening, then why in the world would we say, “Don’t buy cyber coverage”?

-Because, in today’s environment you should be buying more than a policy.
-You should actually be buying into a cyber process – an approach that includes, but delivers much more than, an insurance policy.
+Because in today’s environment, you need more than a policy.
+You need a cyber process — an approach that includes but delivers much more than an insurance policy.

-We’ve all heard the old adage noting that a doctor cannot prescribe the correct treatment if they haven’t done a thorough examination.
-The same holds true for Cyber coverage.
-How in the world can you get the right Cyber coverage, if your broker hasn’t assisted you in a thorough examination and assessment of your risk?
+We’ve all heard the adage that a doctor cannot prescribe the correct treatment if they haven’t done a thorough examination.
+The same holds for cyber coverage.
+How in the world can you get the right cyber coverage if your broker hasn’t assisted you in a thorough examination and assessment of your risk?
 The answer is they can’t.

-Your broker should be slowing the buying process down - conducting a thorough assessment of your IT infrastructure and existing cyber risk mitigation measures to ensure the policy you purchase responds properly at the time of loss.
-Getting cyber wrong could put the financial health of your organization at risk and possibly even force you to close the doors.
+Ideally, a broker slows down the buying process — conducting a thorough assessment of your IT infrastructure and existing cyber risk mitigation measures to ensure the policy you purchase responds properly at the time of loss.
+Getting cyber wrong can put the financial health of your organization at risk and possibly even force you to close the doors.

 Education – Industry trends, threat assessment, regulatory overview